ayoubelouardi/soufyane-mokrim/soufyane-mokrim.md

-# wh:at should i add
+# what should i add
-- blue color with red #ff0000
+- blue color with red #ed2024
 - changing the projects in the main page
 - Projects
     - changing the img in the woke this me section